Quick tips on how to develop on the Rover and where to look for any info on its hacks and mods.

 The box and its cover are designed to be 3d-printed (are even 3d-printed in the stock Rovers).
 The covers have ready-to-use mounting points where you can implement a universal mounting plate or anything of your own design and then assemble your own modules to be kept internally.
 This way you make sure you have unobstructed access to Core2-ROS and Raspberry Pi ports with no need of routing cables out of the box and keep your work watertight.

 If you still need external access (as for proximity sensors, additional lights, cameras) you can modify the cover on your own or use Dev Cover project that provides a rear opening for cables at a cost of waterproofness.
 This way you can easily route cables out of the box and quickly try your ideas before you design something more elaborate.
-Then, if you need to external access components, you can edit the cover to your own needs and just switch the stock one (as we showed with IR-lights cover project).
+Then, if you need to access components externally, you can edit the cover to your own needs and just switch the stock one (as we showed with IR-lights cover project).

 By showing these 3 ways to implement any of your ideas, we hope to keep you less afraid of tinkering and more eager to customize the Rover for your own needs.
 As we know, every single idea comes with slightly different approach needed, so we won’t answer all the issues here - it’s your job now to find the easiest and most elegant way to build your stuff.